Streamlining Security in Software Development with Snyk

 By Vladimir Mikhalev · Solutions Architect · Docker Captain · IBM Champion

-Ask any engineer who’s been paged because of a late-stage vulnerability: security that’s bolted on after deployment is a liability — not a strategy.
+Ask any engineer who’s been paged at 3AM because of a vulnerability nobody caught until production.
+Security bolted on after deployment is a liability.
+It is not a strategy.

-The real move?
-Bake security into the dev cycle early.
+The real move is to bake security into the dev cycle early.
 And tightly.

-That’s where Snyk shines.
-It’s not just another scanner — it’s a platform built for developers who actually write code, ops teams who manage infra, and security folks who’ve had enough of PDF reports and Jira tickets.
+That’s where Snyk earns its keep.
+It’s not just another scanner.
+It’s a platform built for developers who actually write code, ops teams who manage infra, and security folks who’ve had enough of PDF reports and Jira tickets.

-Here’s how to use Snyk like a pro — and not just run it as another checkbox.
+Here’s how to use Snyk like a pro instead of running it as one more checkbox.

 The DevSecOps Reality Check

 Modern software isn’t just “your code.”
-It’s your code + a dozen open-source packages + a container image + infrastructure you wrote in YAML at 2AM.
+It’s your code plus a dozen open-source packages plus a container image plus infrastructure you wrote in YAML at 2AM.
 Every piece is an attack surface.

 - Too fragmented